StanimirBogdanov1/P-F-J-Test/README.md

 # P-F-J-Test
-This is a repository for test!
+This is a repository for test!.
+Basic Syntax -Excercises